Home/Editorial Guides/Wieliczka Salt Mine Guide 2026: Tourist Route vs Miners’ Route, Stairs, and Bag Rules

 Choose the Tourist Route for the classic first visit

 If this is your first time in Wieliczka, the Tourist Route is usually the safer default.
-The official description highlights St Kinga's Chapel, underground lakes, carpentry structures, and salt sculptures.
-This is the version of Wieliczka most travelers have in mind when they imagine the mine.
+The official description highlights St Kinga's Chapel, underground lakes, carpentry structures, and salt sculptures—often what people picture when they imagine the mine.

-The practical side also matches a broad first-visit audience.
-There is no minimum age listed, the route is the main sightseeing path, and the ticket also includes the underground exhibition of the Cracow Saltworks Museum.
-You still need to respect the stairs and the small-bag rule, but the overall experience is built around seeing the landmark spaces rather than completing mining tasks.
+It also fits a broad first-visit audience.
+The route has no minimum age listed, it’s the main sightseeing path, and the ticket includes the underground exhibition of the Cracow Saltworks Museum.
+You still need to manage the stairs and follow the small-bag rule, but the overall experience is built around seeing the landmark spaces rather than completing mining tasks.

 Choose the Miners' Route if you want a more active visit

-The Miners' Route is better for travelers who want something more participatory than a standard guided walk.
+The Miners' Route is a better fit if you want a more participatory visit than a standard guided walk.
 The official page says the route is supervised by a guide called the Foreman, starts with safety training, and equips visitors with a lamp, helmet, carbon monoxide absorber, and protective suit.
-The route description also frames the visit as a series of mining tasks rather than only sightseeing.
+It also frames the visit as a series of mining tasks rather than only sightseeing.

-That makes the route more specific in who it suits.
-It is officially limited to visitors aged 10 or older, only full footwear is allowed, textile footwear is not recommended, and the mine says the route is not adapted to the needs of people with disabilities.
-If you want the classic chambers first and the activity element second, the Tourist Route remains the better entry point.
+That makes it more specific about who it suits.
+It is officially limited to visitors aged 10 or older, only full footwear is allowed (textile footwear is not recommended), and the mine states the route is not adapted to the needs of people with disabilities.
+If you want the classic chambers first and the activity element second, the Tourist Route remains the better starting point.

 The practical differences that affect your day

-The two routes are close in duration, but the on-the-day logistics are not the same.
+The two routes are similar in duration, but the logistics on the day are not the same.

-• Meeting point: the Tourist Route starts at Daniłowicz Shaft, while the Miners' Route starts at Regis Shaft.
+• Meeting point: Tourist Route starts at Daniłowicz Shaft; Miners' Route starts at Regis Shaft.

-• Temperature: Tourist Route visitors should dress for about 17-18°C underground; Miners' Route visitors should expect 14-16°C and an additional protective suit.
+• Temperature: Tourist Route visitors should dress for about 17–18°C underground; Miners' Route visitors should expect 14–16°C plus an additional protective suit.

-• Luggage: the Tourist Route formally limits you to a small carry-on bag; the Miners' Route gives each participant a locker in the Regis building, but locker size is limited and large luggage is discouraged.
+• Luggage: Tourist Route formally limits you to a small carry-on bag.
+Miners' Route provides each participant a locker in the Regis building, but locker size is limited and large luggage is discouraged.

-• Facilities: the Tourist Route has toilets underground in two locations and food options on the route; the Miners' Route has no toilets underground and no catering facilities along the expedition route.
+• Facilities: Tourist Route has toilets underground in two locations and food options on the route.
+Miners' Route has no toilets underground and no catering facilities along the expedition route.

-These are small differences on paper, but they decide whether the visit feels smooth or annoying.
-Travelers arriving directly from Krakow with suitcases, travelers wearing fashion shoes, and families comparing comfort levels should decide with these details first, not with marketing language.
+These are small differences on paper, but they can decide whether the visit feels smooth or annoying—especially for travelers arriving directly from Krakow with suitcases, travelers wearing fashion shoes, and families comparing comfort levels.

 What this means for children and mobility needs